An Eiffel Tower-like landmark overlooking the city

 downtown to Bairro Alto (the lowest and highest points of the city).

-Originally powered by steam, it is 45 meters (147ft) high, and remains an
+Originally powered by steam, it's 45 meters (147ft) high, and remains an

 interesting example of post-Eiffel iron architecture.
 The top of the

-Neo-Gothic tower, reached via a spiral staircase, has a cafe with splendid
+Neo-Gothic tower, reached via a spiral staircase, has a splendid

 castle and the river.